 The summer season, while enjoyable, can be a particularly tasking time for the older population.
 This is due to their weakened immune systems that decelerate their bodies normal cooling mechanism, hence leaving them more prone to heat sensitivity and heat-related illnesses.
-In light of these issues, the following tips can guarantee an enjoyable summer for the senior population:
+In light of these issues, the following summer survival tips for elders can guarantee an enjoyable summer for the senior population:

 Appropriate hydration is particularly important for the elderly due to their reduced water conservation abilities, making them more prone to dehydration.
 However, very cold drinks should be avoided to avoid stomach cramps, along with caffeinated and fizzy beverages, as they contribute towards dehydration.
 Note that those taking water pills (diuretics) should consult with their doctors on adequate daily water intake.